eclipse-embed-cdt/web-jekyll/pages/plugins/prerequisites.md

 Generally Java is not available by default on most platforms, and requires a separate installation.

-{% include tip.html content="Some recent Eclipse packages may
+{% include tip.html content="Recent Eclipse packages are standalone and
-be standalone and already include a Java JRE; in this case is is no longer necessary to install a separate Java." %}
+come bundled with the Java JRE; in this case is is no longer necessary to install a separate Java." %}

 ### Other tools